matuzo/HTMHell/hell/adventcalendar/2025/8/index.md

    In fact, you can also omit `<html>` and `<body>` tags too.
 Personally, I commonly use this to quickly test things out in the browser.
 Instead of creating a new HTML file on my computer, which takes a bit more time, I just type some HTML in the address bar directly.
 For example: `data:text/html,<div>something`.
 No `<html>`, no `<head>`, no `<body>` elements.

-1. `marginheight`, `marginwidth`, `bgcolor`, or `text` are deprecated presentational attributes.
+1. `marginheight`, `marginwidth`, `bgcolor`, or `text` are deprecated _presentational attributes_.
 But, even if they're deprecated and discouraged, they're still implemented in browsers, for backward compatibility reasons.

-   In fact, here are other similar attributes: `alinkColor`, `vlinkColor`, _TODO: add others, and detail what they do._
+   In fact, here are other similar attributes: `bgColor`, `fgColor`, `linkColor`, `alinkColor`, and `vlinkColor`.

+   If you're as old as I am, you might have used these attributes a long time ago, perhaps when creating sites in FrontPage or Dreamweaver.

-   These presentational attributes act as 0-specificity CSS properties. _TODO: add more content here._
+   Anyway, these presentational attributes act as 0-specificity CSS properties, which means that any CSS property you set in a stylesheet will override them.

 1. The `<marquee>` element still animates text in browsers.
 In fact, if you want to go crazy with it, try nesting two `<marquee>` elements, like this: